FallBosk/PointCloud_Tiling/README.md

 # PCT - Point Cloud Tiling

 This repository provides code to cut large-scale pointclouds into smaller usable tiles.
+It handles large files by iterating through points in manageable chunks.

 ## Folder Structure